1. You do not like to spend time with your children.

 3. You think you should homeschool because your friend, neighbor, sister, pastor is homeschooling.

 If you start homeschooling because you feel guilted into it or pressured into it because people around you are homeschooling, then you are going to struggle.
 It is not enough just to think it might be a good idea.
-You must have the belief and conviction in your own heart that this is the BEST choice for your family.
+You must believe in your own heart that this is the BEST choice for your family.
 You will face opposition at some point - from extended family, media, the church, friends, strangers.
+You will doubt yourself and wonder what in the world you were thinking!
 How will you respond?

 4. Your husband or wife is strongly opposed to the idea.